Updated: Dec 22, 2022

 Congratulations mamma!
-Being a first-time mom is such a unique chapter of life that unfolds in many different ways.
-Yet everyone seems to have their opinions to share with you once you are expecting.
-By now, you have likely experienced many conflicting comments from friends and family such as "you are going to be so happy", or "better get your sleep in now".
-You might have tried to express worry about this new role for you only to be dismissed with the all too common “your instincts will kick in"; but what if they don't?
+As this fresh chapter of motherhood unfolds before you, you will begin to notice how unique your own experience is.
+Yet, everyone seems to have opinions to share with you once you announce that you are expecting.
+By now, you have likely experienced many conflicting comments from friends and family, such as, "you are going to be so happy", or "better get your sleep in now".
+You might have tried to express worry about this new role to loved ones, only to be dismissed with the all too common, “your instincts will kick in, don't worry"; but what if they don't?
 Is that okay?

-For some of us, these might be reassuring comments or comments that are easy to brush off.
-However, for mamas with OCD, these types of comments can trigger already existing feelings of doubt, fear and uncertainty; and the comments just keep coming!
+For some of us, these might be comments of reassurance, and for others, small annoyances that are easy to brush off.
+However, for mamas with OCD, these types of comments can trigger already existing feelings of doubt, fear, and uncertainty; and the unsolicited comments just keep coming!

 First, let's clear some things up.
-Women can experience OCD prior to pregnancy, during pregnancy and after the birth of their baby.
-For a woman with pre-existing OCD, pregnancy and postpartum can change the themes of obsessions and compulsions and increase their distress.
+Women can experience OCD prior to pregnancy, during pregnancy, and after the birth of their baby.
+For a woman with pre-existing OCD, pregnancy and postpartum can change the themes of obsessions and compulsions and increase the level of distress they experience.

 We often hear about postpartum depression, but what is Postpartum OCD?
 Postpartum OCD is when an individual who has or hasn't had pre-existing OCD develops the onset of OCD after the birth of their baby.
-Typically, their obsessions and compulsions involve concern over their baby.
-Although it is called Postpartum OCD, you can develop this disorder during pregnancy.
+Typically, their obsessions and compulsions involve concern for their baby.
+Although it is called Postpartum OCD, you can develop this disorder during pregnancy as well.

 Many women struggling with OCD worry about how their OCD symptoms will change during pregnancy.
 Some women worry about passing on their 'OCD genes' to their children and can experience anxiety around the decision to have a baby.
 Others experience fear around taking medication during pregnancy and the list goes on...
 Let’s take a deep breath and acknowledge where we are at today.
 You may already be pregnant, deciding to get pregnant or you might already be holding your baby.
-Regardless of where you are at today, this post should provide some comfort and guidance to help you manage the unique ways in which OCD can impact you.
+Regardless of where you are at today, symptoms of OCD are manageable with the appropriate support and tools in place.

-Nine months is a long time to ruminate over doubts, fears and uncertainty in relation to this new chapter in your life.
-It can feel isolating to have intrusive thoughts during such a vulnerable time.
-You may even feel scared to tell anyone what you have been experiencing.
+Nine months is a long time to ruminate over doubts, fears, and uncertainty about motherhood.
+It can feel isolating to have intrusive thoughts during such a vulnerable time in your life.
+You may even feel scared to tell anyone what you have been experiencing for fear of judgement.

 Here are some examples of intrusive thoughts and compulsions an expectant mother may experience: